kits-ab/gakusei/README.md

 	}
 }
 ```
-**NOTE** `jdbc_driver_library` points to the postgres driver that you just downloaded.
+**Note 2:** `jdbc_driver_library` points to the postgres driver that you just downloaded.
+**Note 3:** `index` does not have to be "gakusei".
+You can set the index to be whatever you want.
+You will refer to this later in Kibana.

 #### Running ELK

 1. Start Elasticsearch and Kibana by simply typing `elasticsearch` and `kibana` into seperate terminals.
 2. Start Logstash with the following command: `logstash -f <pathToConfigFile>` in a third terminal.
-3. Open the web browser and go to `http://localhost:5601` which hosts the Kibana application.
+3. Open a web browser and go to `http://localhost:5601` which hosts the Kibana application.
 4. In the upper right corner, click on `Set up index pattern` and type in the name of the index you defined in the config file.
-5. Click next and navigate to the `Discover` page on the left panel to see the data.
+5. Click next to complete the setup and then navigate to the `Discover` page on the left panel to see the data.

+**Note 4:** If nothing shows on the discover page, the timespan is probably too short.
+It can be changed from the upper right corner.

 You should now have imported the data from your database into Elasticsearch and view it with Kibana.